 Ivi Inc. lost its bid to overturn a court-ordered shutdown of its business of capturing over-the-air television signals and transmitting them to online subscribers.

 A lower-court judge was correct in granting TV broadcasters such as CBS Corp.
-(CBS) a preliminary order last year that put Ivi out of business, a panel of federal appeals judges ruled today in New York.
+(CBS:US) a preliminary order last year that put Ivi out of business, a panel of federal appeals judges ruled today in New York.

 “The district court did not abuse its discretion in finding that plaintiffs were likely to succeed on the merits of the case,” the judges said.

 TV, film and sports companies including Walt Disney Co.
 (DIS:US)’s ABC, Comcast Corp.
 (CMCSA:US)’s NBC and News Corp.
 (NWSA:US)’s Fox sued Seattle-based Ivi and its founder, Todd Weaver, in September 2010.
 The broadcasters said capturing TV signals in cities including New York and Los Angeles and retransmitting them to Ivi’s subscribers constituted copyright infringement.

 U.S. District Judge Naomi Buchwald granted the preliminary injunction in February 2011.
 She said the TV companies showed they probably will win the suit.
 Oral arguments in the appeal were heard in May.